xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ### 8711-32FH-M CPU card

-8711-32FH-M uses common CPU card designed for Cisco 8000 fixed router.
+8711-32FH-M uses a common CPU card designed for Cisco 8000 fixed routers.

-CPU complex card is designed with Intel 6 core processor.
-This processor running IOS XR operating system manages the system by setting up the control plane, NPU, and communicates with various subsystems.
+The CPU complex card is designed with an Intel 6 core processor.
+This processor, which runs IOS XR, manages the system by setting up the control plane and NPU, and communicating with various subsystems.

 | Device         | Configuration         |
 |----------------|-----------------------|